mjpclab/jquery-tab/README.md

 A callback to have an opportunity to change the html structure of label-item.

 `keepTitleVisible`
-Show page title again in the page-item.
-Since page title will be shown in label-container, normally it's unnecessary to be shown in page-item again.
+Show panel title again in the panel-item.
+Since panel title will be shown in label-container, normally it's unnecessary to be shown in panel-item again.

 ### Tab
 `tabContainerTemplate`